Here’s my guide to the 10 best free museums in Paris.

-Even better, some of them are free, absolutely free.
+Even better, these eight small museums in Paris are free, absolutely free.
 Or at least free to visit the permanent collection.
-So put these 8 small, almost secret, free museums on your Paris itinerary.

 1. Victor Hugo Museum

 If you’re a romantically-inclined Hugophile, your first stop in Paris should be the writer’s former pied-à-terre, the Musée Victor Hugo.

 It’s on the second floor of the Hôtel de Rohan-Guéménée on the elegant Place des Vosges in the Marais.
 The esteemed Romantic period novelist Victor Hugo lived there from 1832 to 1848.